mattheww/gomill/gomill_docs/boards.rst

    behaviour like |sgf| ``AB``/``AW``/``AE`` properties.

    Each parameter is an iterable of *points*.

+   Raises :exc:`IndexError` if any points are out of range.

    This method applies all the specified additions and removals, then removes any groups with no liberties (so the resulting position is always legal).